Where We Stand

 The relationship of diversity, equal employment opportunity, and affirmative action

 Although equal employment opportunity, diversity, and affirmative action are all different, they are interrelated.
 (See a Comparison of Diversity, EEO and AA Chart.)
 Each is directed toward achieving equal opportunity in the workplace.
 Diversity and affirmative action each broaden the concept of equal employment opportunity in different ways.
 Diversity, equal employment opportunity, and affirmative action together will provide a strong foundation for the Austin Fire Department’s efforts to achieve a fair and inclusive workplace.
+Here is an article regarding attempts at diversity here in Austin.

 Equal employment opportunity